Osteospermum – astounding daisies galore in the garden

 • Winter is a time when you must protect your plant if you expect temperatures lower than 23°F (-5°C).

-If your Osteospermum have grown too tall and leggy, with just a few steps you can cut them back.
+If your Osteospermum has grown too tall and leggy, with just a few steps you can cut it back.

 • topdress with a few handfuls of rich compost